projectSHAI/GOATstack/README.md

 ### 4) Install [Python](https://www.python.org/downloads/release/python-2712/) and C++ compiler
   * Note: Installing [Visual Studios Community](https://www.visualstudio.com/downloads/) will be a sufficiant compiler
+    * if you do not want the full blown Visual Studios IDE then you can also download a standalone version of Visual Studio's build tools [here](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+     * Make sure to configure npm to use the correct c++ compiler using the following command `npm config set msvs_version 2015` 2015 is the version linked above, replace this number with your version if it differs.
+If you still have issues during npm install follow the install instructions [here](https://www.npmjs.com/package/node-gyp) for node-gyp.

 ### 5) Clone and Run